Courses taken at AWC:

 We all like to daydream about finding success with our writing, but simply wishing for something tends to be an unreliable strategy.
 Advertising executive Sarah Bailey was one such daydreamer, but she found a way to devote more time to her writing and ultimately land her first book deal.

-Sarah’s job deadlines and demands often didn’t leave much time for anything else – resulting in sporadic writing attempts.
+Sarah’s job's deadlines and demands often didn’t leave much time for anything else – resulting in sporadic writing attempts.
 “I loved my job in advertising, but was increasingly finding myself desperate to have more time to write,” she says.
 “At work, I was distracted by my own ideas.
 And I was in danger of becoming the Master of Starting Things … not so good at finishing them.”

 Sarah started writing short stories to give herself a sense of completion and flexibility that fit with her busy lifestyle.
-Words flowed, and it help cement for her that writing was something she wanted to pursue.
-She was keen to hone her skills and hear from professional writers on the fundamentals to writing a good story.
+Words flowed, and it helped cement for her that writing was something she wanted to pursue.
+She was keen to hone her skills and hear from professional writers on the fundamentals of writing a good story.
 This is when she checked out Creative Writing Stage 1 at the Australian Writers’ Centre.

 “I think it was a little bit about permission.
 When you are not a professional writer I think you become convinced that any time you spend writing is self-indulgent, even selfish.
 I think structured courses can help you feel a bit more purposeful and you meet other writers which helps to legitimise the cravings!”

 Sarah learnt a lot in just one weekend.
 “It helped me fall in love with narrative all over again.
 It made me really think about writing as a discipline and in some ways as a science,” she says.

 The course also reminded Sarah that there was a real psychology to writing.
 “While you always want to write something original, you want to do it in the safety of a proven framework.
 This course helped me to map out a clearer vision for the story that was starting to kick around in my mind.”